 Following the logic presented in the private ruling, absent an election made by the fund, it would be a partnership for US tax purposes.

 For the full story, I have updated my post Passive Foreign Investment Companies (PFIC) and Canadian mutual funds.
-Thank you

-“The Fund is not a trust under Treas.
+“The Fund is not trust under Treas.
 Reg. § 301.7701-4(a) because it is not simply an arrangement to protect or conserve property for the beneficiaries.
-The Fund is a device to carry on a profit-making business.
+The Fund is a device to carry on profit-making business.

 Because the Fund is a business entity that is not classified as a corporation under Treas.
 Reg. § 301.7701-2(b)(1), (3), (4), (5), (6), (7), or (8), it is an eligible entity.
 As an eligible entity, the Fund can elect its classification for federal tax purposes under Treas.
 Reg. § 301.7701-3.